yogesh893/fastrtc/docs/userguide/audio.md

 Typically, you want to run a python function whenever a user has stopped speaking.
 This can be done by wrapping a python generator with the `ReplyOnPause` class and passing it to the `handler` argument of the `Stream` object.
 The `ReplyOnPause` class will handle the voice detection and turn taking logic automatically!

+By default, the `ReplyOnPause` handler will allow you to interrupt the response at any time by speaking again.
+If you do not want to allow interruption, you can set the `can_interrupt` parameter to `False`.

 === "Code"
     ```python
     from fastrtc import ReplyOnPause, Stream